-Storm water is the water draining off a site from rain that falls on the roof and land, and everything that carries with it which minimizes the impact of flooding by safely carrying the water away from the built-up areas into rivers, creeks and catchment areas like lakes.
-This is why it’s essential that we are really careful of what also goes into our storm water drains, things like fertilizers, toxins, and rubbish like plastics and cigarette butts as all of these can potentially flow into our waterways and oceans.
+Stormwater is the water draining off a site from rain that falls on the roof and land and everything that carries with it which minimises the impact of flooding by safely carrying the water away from the built-up areas into rivers, creeks and catchment areas like lakes.
+This is why it’s essential that we are really careful of what also goes into our stormwater drains, things like fertilisers, toxins, and rubbish like plastics and cigarette butts, as all of these can potentially flow into our waterways and oceans.

-Most of us are aware of how much plastic and contaminants are currently in our water was and it’s our obligation as humans to ensure that we stop polluting these waterways, and monitoring what goes into your storm water drains is a fantastic place to start.
+Most of us are aware of how much plastic and contaminants are currently in our waterways and it’s our obligation as humans to ensure that we stop polluting these waterways, and monitoring what goes into your stormwater drains is a fantastic place to start.

 Your storm water drains much like your sewer drains, start at your house with fixtures like downpipes, sumps and ground drains, they then flow through the pipes and either to the street kerb or into a storm water main.
 These storm water mains then carry the water to the rivers, creeks, catchment areas and the ocean directly.
 Be wise , and start monitoring the amount of rubbish on the streets and realise that this can potentially flow directly to our beautiful waterways.